Looking after your mental health at university

 How do I help a friend who is struggling?

-‘Be there for them and make sure they know what support is available and how they can access it.'
-If you're aware of resources that they are not, then point them in the right direction.
+Make sure they know what support is available and how they can access it.
+If you're aware of resources they don't have, then point them in the right direction.

-Sarah echo's this advice 'provide a listening ear, be patient and reassuring.
 Avoid any judgement.
-Offer practical acts of kindness, such as offering to make them a drink, helping with their shopping or accompanying them to their first appointment.'
+Offer practical acts of kindness, such as offering to make them a drink, helping with their shopping, organising their space or accompanying them to their first appointment.

 Find out more